Company's Coming Turkey Recipe

 - 1. In a small bowl, combine 5 tablespoons butter, minced garlic, poultry seasoning and minced rosemary and thyme.
 With fingers, carefully loosen skin from the turkey breast; rub butter mixture under the skin.
 Rub remaining butter over skin of turkey.
 Sprinkle salt and pepper over turkey and inside cavity.

 - 2. Place two onions, garlic cloves and rosemary and thyme sprigs inside the cavity.
 Place turkey on a rack in a large shallow roasting pan.
 Pour broth and wine into pan.
 Add celery, carrots and remaining onion.

-- 3. Bake, uncovered, at 325° for 3-1/2 to 4 hours or until a meat thermometer reads 180°, basting occasionally.
+- 3. Bake, uncovered, at 325° for 3-1/2-4 hours or until a thermometer reads 180°, basting occasionally.
 Cover loosely with foil if turkey browns too quickly.
 Cover and let stand for 20 minutes before slicing.
 If desired, thicken pan drippings for gravy.
 Yield: 14 servings.

 8 ounce-weight: 656 calories, 31g fat (11g saturated fat), 264mg cholesterol, 619mg sodium, 7g carbohydrate (3g sugars, 1g fiber), 73g protein.

 "this is so perfect for my meal tonight"